 Cherry Gall Wasp - Cynips quercusfolii

 Cynips quercusfolii is a small black gall wasp.
 Its larvae cause cherry galls to form on the leaves of some species of oak.
-The galls are succulent, 15 to 25 mm in diameter, smooth on Quercus robur or warty on Quercus petraea; yellow-green suffused with pink or red, and later dark red then brown with a thick walled chamber.
+The galls are succulent, 15 to 25 mm in diameter, smoother on Quercus robur or more warty on Quercus petraea; yellow-green suffused with pink or red, and later dark red then brown with a thick walled chamber.
 The gall is seen more often than the gall wasp.

 Galls appear towards autumn.